 - Consult Examples of Sensitive Data by Classification Level to help you determine the appropriate classification.

 - If your unit cannot determine the data classification, ask for an IA determination by filling out the Request for Third Party Vendor Data Protection Review.

 This evaluation process is governed by the Third Party Vendor Security and Compliance Standard (DS-20) and is required whenever university data leaves the U-M IT environment.

 If software is installed locally and never stores, transmits, or processes university data outside the U-M IT environment, this process does not apply.
 Instead, follow the guidance in Information Security Risk Management Standard (DS-13).

 Once the data classification is determined, follow this process:

 - Engage Procurement Services.
 The easiest way to ensure a vendor meets U-M security and compliance requirements is to involve Procurement Services.
 They can help make sure that the appropriate legal documentation and review/assessment processes are completed.

 Your unit's Security Unit Liaison is expected to coordinate (or designate someone to coordinate) efforts to meet the responsibilities outlined in Third Party Vendor Security and Compliance (DS-20).
-Vendor security and compliance should be reassessed if there are changes of vendor, service, or classification of data the vendor will be storing or accessing.
-Procurement Services, Information Assurance, and other university units can help you at every step of the way.
+Vendor security and compliance should be reassessed if there are changes of vendor, service, or classification of the data the vendor will be storing or accessing.
+Procurement Services, ITS Information Assurance, and other university units can help you at every step of the way.